gasparian/multiclass-semantic-segmentation/README.md

  - add distillation to train smaller network (??);

 In progress:
+ - implement KittiLaneLabelEncoder;
  - retraine one of the networks with sigmoid activation at the end and .5 threshold;
  - add post-processing - for README visualizations;
- - make predictions on the hold-out test set in separate script;
  - get validation statistics for each class;

 Done:
 - test yaml configs;
+- make predictions on the hold-out test set in separate script;
 - add yaml config to eval script;
 - create some train config file to use it at both training and evaluation phases (use `yaml`?);
 - add load-checkp option into Trainer init;